daniel-lima-lopez/Ada-kNN-Python/README.md

 ```

 ## Experiments
 Experiments were conducted to compare the performance of Ada-kNN with kNN.
 On each experiment, a 10-fold cross-validation was performed.
 For kNN, the `k` values considered are 1, 3, 5, 7, and 9.
-The accuracy on appendicitis, balance-scale, bands, climate, music and spectf datasets are presented on the following figures:
+The accuracy on appendicitis, balance-scale, bands, climate, music and spectf datasets are presented on the following figures, where it is observed that the dynamic decision of
+k-value enhances accuracy in certain cases, but in others, it does not:

 <img src="imgs/ks_appendicitis.png" alt="drawing" width="500"/>
 <img src="imgs/ks_balance-scale.png" alt="drawing" width="500"/>